Autodesk/hig/packages/theme-data/README.md

 There are eight themes made up of four color schemes a two densities each.
 These themes are importable in three formats from respective folders in the build folder: [ESM](./build/esm), [JSON](./build/json), [SCSS](./build/scss), and [LESS](./build/less)

-* Light gray, medium and high density
+* Light gray, medium (default) and high density
 * Dark gray, medium and high density
 * Dark blue, medium and high density
-* Web light, medium (default) and high density - though web light is the default color scheme, it is on the road to being deprecated
+* Web light, medium and high density - DEPRECATED

 ## Structure of a theme
 A theme is comprised of many, many _roles_.
 Each _roles_ defines the meaning of a value in the design system.
 Consider the following role—`colorScheme.textColor`.
 This roles describes the default color of text in the design system.
 The _value_ for a role may vary from theme to theme.
 For example, a theme with a light gray color scheme may provide the value `"#3c3c3c"`.
 A theme with a dark blue color scheme may provide the value `"#f5f5f5"`.